Chilean Magic Mushroom Strain: Rare & Underrated

 Due to the Chilean strain’s rarity, little is known about its exact psilocybin and psilocin levels.
 It hasn’t been submitted into an Oakland Hyphae Psilocybin Cup, nor has any testing data been submitted online.
 However, some people have submitted trip reports and experiences on online forums that can help us gauge their relative potency.

-We estimate this mushroom to contain between 0.8 and 1 percent of total tryptamines (psilocybin, psilocin, and baeocystin).
+We estimate this mushroom to contain between 0.8% and 1% total tryptamines (psilocybin, psilocin, and baeocystin).

 Some Shroomery users who have had experience with the mushroom claim that it’s incredibly visual when taken in mid to high-doses.
 Geometric patterns and rainbow-colored shapes are noticeable when these shrooms are ingested.